loopccoew/Buffer/README.md

 # Buffer
-The buffer project series repository
+The buffer project series repository.
 Open the 'BroCode' Folder to view the source code
 ## Library Management System
 ### PROJECT DESCRIPTION